Research funding

 Million Dollar Bike Ride research grant awarded for BPAN

 The Center for Rare Diseases at the University of Pennsylvania, supported by the NBIA DA, has awarded a research grant to study the role of iron in the NBIA disease BPAN.
-The announced $66,366 will be awarded to Young-Ah Seo of the...
+The $66,366 grant will be awarded to Young-Ah Seo of the...

 Current call for MPAN funding reflects clearly defined priorities